What Hairstyle Goes With What Dress? Here’s the Full Guide

 7) High Neck / Turtleneck

-Quick tip: Keep the front sleek and add volume at the back.
+Quick tip: Keep the front sleek and add any volume at the back of your head instead.

 8) One-Shoulder Dress

-These styles match the angle and create balance.
-Don’t let your hair fall on the same side as the strap.
+Don’t let your hair fall on the same side as the strap because then you can’t see either the strap or the asymmetrical design.

 9) Backless Dress

-Quick tip: Check your back view in a mirror before deciding on the final look.
+Quick tip: Check your back view in a mirror before you leave – not just the front.

 10) Asymmetrical Dress

-Quick tip: Keep your hair neat and slightly off-center to create balance.
+Quick tip: Keep your hair neat and slightly off-center to echo the asymmetrical vibe.

 What to Do If You Have Short, Curly, or Fine Hair